The latest Kit Maker version is 2.4.0 (beta) – Link

 Having issues with your kits in Maschine Mode?

-View the Maschine Mode Help page!
+There is more info on the Maschine Mode Help page!

 Sample Pack Mode